Sell with Confidence

 • Shop 3, 48 Yeo Street, Neutral Bay – a well-positioned boutique retail space, sold on a competitive 5.8 per cent yield, reflecting strong investor appetite for accessible, entry-level opportunities in tightly held areas.

-• 886 to 888 Military Road, Mosman – a blue-chip freehold property with dual street frontage, leased to national retailer Harry Hartog Booksellers, sold for $11.8 million.
+• 886 to 888 Military Road, Mosman – a blue-chip freehold property with dual street frontage, leased to national retailer Harry Hartog Booksellers and sold for $11.8 million.
 This transaction attracted significant interest and demonstrated continued demand for secure, tenanted assets in prime village locations.

 Beyond sales, we also saw strong momentum in the retail leasing market, with ongoing demand for high street premises across the Lower North Shore.
 Well-located retail strips in areas such as Mosman, Neutral Bay and Crows Nest continued to draw consistent enquiry from quality tenants, a positive sign for local business vibrancy and long-term investment performance.